mfkimbell/catalog-web-scraper/README.md

 **Tools Used:**

 * `lxml`, HTTP requests, and Xpaths for extracting data/html elemtents from the book catalogue.
-* yml file to hold connection information for sql database
+* `.yml` for storing configuration data for docker and postgres
-* `docker` and `dockefile` to containerize the program
+* `docker` for containerizing the project
 * `.sh` shell scripting to execute commands
 * `.sql` files to execute queries
 * `aiohttp` for initializing HTTP connection